 In this study the average score of diabetes-related behaviours in elderly individuals with pre-diabetes in the rural areas was 2.7, which was relatively low compared with the urban population in China.
-Except for eating and alcohol consumption habits, the prevalences of risky diabetes-related behaviours such as sedentary lifestyle, insufficient physical activity, lack of attention paid to diet, high-salt and high-fat diet, <1 physical examination per year and smoking were relatively high, which were consistent with the findings of other studies from China.
+17 Except for eating and alcohol consumption habits, the prevalences of risky diabetes-related behaviours such as sedentary lifestyle, insufficient physical activity, lack of attention paid to diet, high-salt and high-fat diet, <1 physical examination per year and smoking were relatively high, which were consistent with the findings of other studies from China.
+17

 The prevalences of not paying attention to diet control and consuming high-salt/fat/sugar diets in elderly people with pre-diabetes in the rural areas were relatively high at 51.4% and 41.0%, respectively.
 Mounting evidence indicates that diet is an important factor in the development of diabetes.
-Liu et al found an association between a high diet of green leafy or dark yellow vegetables and a reduced risk of T2DM among overweight women.
-Large cohort studies have shown that there is an inverse relationship between whole grain intake in diets and the risk of T2DM.
-Cooper et al found that a diet characterised by a high intake of vegetables and fruit may be beneficial for the prevention of pre-diabetes and diabetes.
-It has been proved that sugar intake is associated with an increased risk of diabetes, and too much fat has also been shown to be an important contributor to the development of obesity, insulin resistance and diabetes.
-Thus, dietary modification is crucial for the prevention and management of pre-existing T2DM.
+Liu et al found an association between a high diet of green leafy or dark yellow vegetables and a reduced risk of T2DM among overweight women.18 Large cohort studies have shown that there is an inverse relationship between whole grain intake in diets and the risk of T2DM.
+19 20 Cooper et al found that a diet characterised by a high intake of vegetables and fruit may be beneficial for the prevention of pre-diabetes and diabetes.
+21 22 It has been proved that sugar intake is associated with an increased risk of diabetes, 23 and too much fat has also been shown to be an important contributor to the development of obesity, insulin resistance and diabetes.24 Thus, dietary modification is crucial for the prevention and management of pre-existing T2DM.
 It is therefore necessary for individuals with pre-diabetes who pay no attention to diet and eat high-fat and salty food to change their lifestyle.

-The rates of sedentary lifestyle and insufficient physical activity recorded in the current survey population were relatively high compared with a survey of urban residents by Wei et al. Sedentary behaviour, defined by low-energy expenditure in a sitting or reclining position during waking hours, has emerged as an additional concern regarding physical activity and health.
-There is evidence to show that spending excessive time in sedentary behaviours is related to an increased risk of diabetes.
-Physical inactivity has been associated with some potential risk factors of diabetes.
-Some large-sample studies have reported that habitual physical activity (such as moderate exercise) may significantly reduce the risk for T2DM.
-Regular participation in moderate exercise such as walking is a cornerstone of the prevention and management of diabetes.
-Henson et al found that breaking up prolonged sitting with 5 min bouts of standing or walking improved the glucose (standing and walking) and insulin (walking only) responses, which were maintained into the next day.
-Another study reported that short and frequent periods of exercise have the effect of attenuating glucose excursions and insulin concentrations found that risky alcohol consumption was a risk factor for pre-diabetes in men.
+The rates of sedentary lifestyle and insufficient physical activity recorded in the current survey population were relatively high compared with a survey of urban residents by Wei et al. 17 Sedentary behaviour, defined by low-energy expenditure in a sitting or reclining position during waking hours,25 has emerged as an additional concern regarding physical activity and health.
+26 27 There is evidence to show that spending excessive time in sedentary behaviours is related to an increased risk of diabetes.
+Physical inactivity has been associated with some potential risk factors of diabetes.8 Some large-sample studies have reported that habitual physical activity (such as moderate exercise) may significantly reduce the risk for T2DM.
+10 Regular participation in moderate exercise such as walking is a cornerstone of the prevention and management of diabetes.28 Henson et al found that breaking up prolonged sitting with 5 min bouts of standing or walking improved the glucose (standing and walking) and insulin (walking only) responses, which were maintained into the next day.29 Another study reported that short and frequent periods of exercise have the effect of attenuating glucose excursions and insulin concentrations among obese persons with impaired glucose tolerance.
+So, sitting less and moving more often may be a practical strategy for improving the prevention and management of T2DM.
+The produce symptoms.
+Physical examination can reveal abnormal changes in blood glucose in patients with pre-diabetes in a timely fashion.
+Therefore, it is beneficial for individuals with pre-diabetes to undergo physical examination regularly, which may find and prevent diabetes carly.